HigherGov Docs

 Custom Analysis

 The HigherGov Market Research Tool can create custom analyses to research and analyze potential areas for expansion.
-To access the analysis tool, go to Explore --> Analysis in the sidebar or here.
+To access the analysis tool, go to Explore --> Analysis in the sidebar or click here.
 Common filters to set include Agency (Awarding), NAICS, PSC, Set Aside, and Assistance Type.

 Examples of typical analyses that can be used with each type of analysis include: